TOLKIEN READING DAY

 NATIONAL LOBSTER NEWBURG DAY

-There was an argument between Wenburg and manager Charles Delmonica which caused the dish to be removed from the menu, but after many requests from patrons, it returned with a new name.
+However, an argument between Wenburg and manager Charles Delmonico caused the dish to be removed from the menu.
+After many requests from patrons, Delmonico’s returned the dish with a new name.
 The entree came to be known as Lobster Newburg.

 Enjoy this Lobster Newburg recipe.

 Use #LobsterNewburgDay to post on social media.

 National Day Calendar continues researching the origins of this seafood holiday.

 Recipe of the Day